hungximbex9x/android_device_asus_ctp-common/README.md

 Clovertrail Device Files
 ========================

-This repository contains the Clovertrail common device files for Android Marshmallow build.
+This repository contains the Clovertrail common device files for Android Nougat build.

 ## Contributors ##
 [//]: # (If you have contributed to this project, put your name down here.
 Follow the ** Alphabetical Order ** !)